GameDev-TAY/EX_6_IcyTower/README.md

 In the third stage the stairs are smaller. <br />
 In the fourth stage the stone steps and the camera move faster. <br />

-In the side walls to get the effect of the Bounciness as in the original game we added to the side walls the physical material Bounciness.
+In the side walls to get the effect of the Bounciness as in the original game we added to the side walls the physical material Bounciness. <br />

 <img align="left" width="200px" src= https://user-images.githubusercontent.com/57855070/100892344-e712c980-34c2-11eb-8adb-33ebcd432f00.png />